award

 What type of compensation could you receive for a car accident lawsuit in Las Vegas?

 The compensation you could recover depends on the circumstances of the accident.
-For example, severe accidents, such as pedestrian and bicycle accidents could cause a larger number of damages compared to other accidents.
+Severe accidents, such as pedestrian and bicycle collisions, can cause greater damage than other accidents.
 Examples of damages you could receive in a car accident include:

 • Past lost wages: if you took time off work to recover from your injuries.

-• Future lost income: if your injuries are so severe that it will impact your future work.
+• Future lost income: if your injuries are so severe that they will impact your future work.

 • Property damage: if your vehicle or bicycle was damaged in an accident.

-• Pain and suffering: this refers to the emotional distress that takes a toll onto the victim.
+• Pain and suffering: this refers to the emotional distress that takes a toll on the victim.

-• Punitive damages: this is only offered in certain circumstances when the driver engaged in extremely reckless behavior, such as drunk driving.
+• Punitive damages: These are available only in certain circumstances, such as when the driver engaged in extremely reckless behavior, such as drunk driving.

 • Medical bills